Atlantic theater aircraft carrier operations during World War II: Clearing the Eastern Mediterranean (1944)

 The naval battles of the Mediterranean ended with Axis army defeats in North Africa and the Italian armistice with the Allies in September 1943.
 German U-boat activity continued, however, and several pockets of Axis forces remained in the Eastern Mediterranean.

 From January to May 1944, U-boats and German bombers sank only ten Allied merchant ships, losing 12 U-boats.
 By the end of May, there were only 13 U-boats operating in the Mediterranean.
 The few U-boats based in Toulon that survived Allied bombing were scuttled by the Germans in August.
 Coupled with the reduced threat in the Atlantic because German airfields and submarine bases in France were captured, many escort vessels in the Atlantic could be shifted to the Pacific.
 Other such vessels were shifted to British waters, where Germany's new snorkel U-boats had become an increasing threat.

 In September, German forces began withdrawing from southern Greece, Crete, and the Aegean islands.
-They did os under fire from British escort carriers, cruisers, and destroyers.
+They did so under fire from British escort carriers, cruisers, and destroyers.
 The last two U-boats in the Mediterranean were sunk in the process.
 Task Force 88 in the Mediterranean supported operations to occupy Islands in the Eastern Mediterranean.
 British escort carriers in TF88 included Stalker, Attacker, Emperor, Searcher, Pursuer, and Khedive.
 They supported attacks on Crete and Rhodes (Operations Outing I and Cablegram).
 They also supported the main landings in Greece (Operation Manna).

 Germany's naval campaign in the Mediterranean cost them 68 U-boats.
 In return, they sank 98 Allied merchant ships, a battleship, four cruisers, twelve destroyers, and the carriers HMS Ark Royal and HMS Eagle.
 With the naval threat to the Mediterranean gone, many heavy British warships began moving to the Indian Ocean.